Melto007/Melto007/README.md

 - 🌱 I’m currently working on Cynowa...
 - 👀 I’m interested in learning new things ...
-- 🥅 2022 Goals: too become a frontend developer
+- 🥅 2022 Goals: too become a fullstack developer
 - ⚡ Fun fact: I love to listen music

 ### Languages and Tools: